Lindsay Holmgren

 BA, MA, PhD, English Literature

 With an MA and a PhD in English Literature from McGill, Dr. Holmgren focuses her research on how language influences audiences and the responsibility that influence entails.
 Thus, her graduate work, which took philosophical and narratological approaches to literature, informs her teaching and research.
 Her publications include articles on literary criticism, film, economics, medical pedagogy and practice, and narrative theory.
 Especially important for Dr. Holmgren's current research is the application of narrative theory to the analysis of literature, economic drivers, normative regional and national ideologies, and International Organizations.
 Her theoretical background underlies Dr. Holmgren’s study of narrative in the economic arena for which she holds an Insight Grant from the Social Sciences and Humanities Research Council of Canada.
-Holmgren is honoured to serve as Past President of the International Society for the Study of Narrative.
+A past president of the International Society for the Study of Narrative, Holmgren is honoured to serve as Conference Liaison, along with Dan Punday, of the Society.

 Rhetoric and Ethics, Narrative Theory, Economics, The International Monetary Fund, Narrative and Medicine